'NatGeo Resolution' in Antarctica, photo: Lindblad Expeditions/Sarah Culler.

 Developing the 'National Geographic Endurance'

-When Lindblad Expeditions first contacted Ulstein, it was because the shipowner had become aware of the X-BOW® hull design solution.
+When Lindblad Expeditions first contacted Ulstein, the shipowner had become aware of the X-BOW® hull design solution.
 This provides less resistance in the sea and thus reduces fuel consumption.

 NG Endurance entering the ice.
 Photo: Michael S. Nolan/Lindblad Expeditions